 Self-confidence took a definite knock when men started developing signs of hair loss with a third of the men polled saying it caused them to avoid socialising with friends.
 Just under a third stated that thinning hair caused them to lack confidence.
 Additionally, 39 per cent noted a decreased sex drive which they also attributed to concerns over the appearance of male pattern baldness.

 Though these results may be fairly shocking to some, this is the reality for many of the men – and, indeed the women – we speak to every day, here at Belgravia.
 One of the top reasons clients give for seeking hair loss treatment is because of the negative effect this hereditary condition has been having on their self-esteem.
-Clients following our bespoke courses featuring clinically-proven medications and hair growth boosters regularly tell us that the individual support they receive is an important aspect of their journey, and that their confidence improves with their regrowth.
+Clients following non-surgical courses featuring clinically-proven medications, often alongside hair growth supporting products, regularly tell us that the individual support they receive is an important aspect of their journey, and that their confidence improves with their regrowth.

-Whilst following a custom treatment programme based around finasteride 1mg and minoxidil can often produce significant results, there are other aspects which may also need addressing.
+Whilst following a custom treatment programme based around either or both of the two MHRA-licensed and FDA-approved treatments, finasteride 1mg and minoxidil, can often produce significant results, there are other aspects which may also need addressing.
 Namely, how certain lifestyle issues may speed up the rate of hair loss in cases of existing male pattern baldness, or even trigger the condition where there is an underlying genetic predisposition which had not yet become active.
 It is these additional factors that are thought to be behind the rise of premature baldness in young men.